Gauntlet173/docassemble-openlcbr/README.md

 * Implemented new version of ibp to utilize DATree structure for explanation.
 * Changed explanation output to be natural language, narrative.
 * Updated interview and lcbr to run the reasoner against a case specified by the user.
+* Added an interview capable of building an openlcbr database from scratch.
 ## Work Plan
 * Automatically generate a test-case query interview based on an openlcbr factor database.
-* Generate a new test reasoning database in a family law issue.
+* Generate a new demonstration analogical reasoning database in a family law issue.
 * Integrate the analogical reasoning tool with a wider-purpose demonstration interview.
-* Create a docassemble interview that will allow a legal expert to create a new or edit an existing openlcbr analogical reasoning database to be used in other interviews on the same server.
+* Allow convenient editing of existing openlcbr analogical reasoning databases on the server.
 * Make the codebase less brittle.
-* Create documentation explaining how to use the system.
+* Create documentation and tutorials explaining how to use the system.
 * Integrate with Clio for selecting a test case.
 * Integrate with Clio to use matters in a firm's database as a datasource for a predictive model.